 Dr Alexandra Gajda & Dr John-Paul Ghobrial, Oxford University

-Favourite thing to do in science: Sniffing 400-year-old letters is the highest form of book-sniffing.
+Favourite thing to do in research: Sniffing 400-year-old letters is the highest form of book-sniffing.

 I’m a DPhil (PhD) student in History studying the diplomatic relationship between England and the Ottoman Empire